GenomicsAotearoa/Introduction-to-R/docs/07-knitr-markdown.md

----
-exercises: 15
+# Producing Reports With knitr

+!!! info

     keypoints:

     - Keep reporting and R software together in one document using R Markdown.
     - Control formatting using chunk options.
     - "`knitr` can convert R Markdown documents to PDF and other formats."

     objectives:

     - Value of reproducible reports
     - Basics of Markdown
     - R code chunks
     - Chunk options
     - Inline R code
     - Other output formats

     questions:

     - How can I integrate analyses and reports?
-source: Rmd
-teaching: 60
-title: Producing Reports With knitr
----

-`{r chunk_options, include=FALSE} source("../bin/chunk-options.R") knitr_fig_path("07-")`

 ## Data analysis reports